akurczyk/mortgage_calculator/README.md

 **🌐 Live Demo:** [http://hipoteka.kurczyk.xyz](http://hipoteka.kurczyk.xyz)

+**📌 Note:** Originally designed for Polish mortgages, but should work with any mortgage type.

 ## Why this project?

 I couldn't find a similar calculator that would allow easy simulation of: